latex3/tagging-project/tagging-status/index.md

 # Tagging Status of LaTeX Packages and Classes

-This file shows the status of LaTeX [Packages](#packages) and [Classes](#classes) with respect to PDF tagging. `phase-III` is generally needed and not explicitly showed.
+This file shows the status of LaTeX [Packages](#packages) and [Classes](#classes) with respect to PDF tagging. `phase-III` is generally needed and not explicitly shown.

 The values in the *Status* column have the following meaning: